 How to Reduce Your Risk of Foot Injury from High Heels

-Dr. Shamsi and Dr. Morrow agree more research could be done on the impact wearing high heels for short and long periods of time have on the feet.
+Dr. Morrow agrees more research could be done on the impact wearing high heels for short and long periods of time have on the feet.
 They recommend you listen to your feet—if your feet hurt, change out of your heels.
 The also recommend: